-I created a more focused personal vision; kept my heart and gut aligned with my goals; said yes to my dreams; and, decided these changes were part of my life transformation.
+I created a more focused personal vision; kept my heart and gut aligned with my goals; said yes to my dreams; and, decided these changes were an active part of my life transformation.

 7. What is the significance of your seven core lifestyle pillars?

-Everyone must: (1) work (career); (2) be involved where we work and live (community); (3) manage money and our resources (finance); (4) live mindfully (health and wellness); (5) be involved with others (relationships); (6) believe in someone or something higher (spirituality); and, (7) get away beyond their zip native code (travel).
+Everyone must: (1) work (career); (2) be involved where we work and live (community); (3) manage money and our resources (finance); (4) live mindful of nutrition and mental health (health and wellness); (5) be involved with others (relationships); (6) improve habits and believe in someone or something higher (spirituality); and, (7) learn more about zip code and other locales of interests (travel).

 8. How can you help me?

 Also, take heed of my credo since 1978 (college student): "don't let anyone steal what is in your head, in your heart, or in your gut.
 For when you let them, you have given up your destiny."
-Also, remember that "opportunity + choices = lifestyle."
-There aren't too many chances to redo life.
+Nate Robinson

 9. Where is more proof of your successes?

 You must prove to yourself that changes in your life will make a difference for you and your family before you ask someone to prove to you what has worked for them.